 It's up to you to know which features are must-haves for your business and which are superfluous and, hence, definitely not worth paying for.

-Different expense management software services are designed for different business types: some (like Bonsai) are best for self-employed freelancers/contractors, others (like Expensify, Zoho, and Abacus) serve small businesses, others yet (like Fyle) are most appropriate for medium-sized business operations.
+Different expense management software services are designed for different business types: some (like Bonsai) are best for self-employed freelancers/contractors, others (like Expensify, Zoho, Wave, and Abacus) serve small businesses, others yet (like Fyle) are most appropriate for medium-sized business operations.
 The expense management platform you pick should be designed with your entrepreneurial needs in mind: here, the size of your business matters more than the industry you are in.

 When it comes to filling business needs, entrepreneurs tend to like having options for adjusting/customizing templates, charts, and interfaces to their unique specifications.
 Make sure that the expense management software you choose as an alternative to Shoeboxed provides enough flexibility with re-formatting and personalizing the product to do what you want/need.